Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: SPAIR3D

-The generation of $z^{pres}_i$ determines the glimpse rejection process and is crucial to the final segmentation quality.
-Unlike previous work \cite{SPAIR,SPACE}, SPAIR3D generates $z^{pres}$ from glimpse features instead of cell features based on our observation that message passing across glimpses provides more benefits in the glimpse-rejection process.
+The variable $z^{pres}_i$ governs the glimpse rejection process and is crucial to the final decomposition quality.
+Unlike previous work \cite{SPAIR}\cite{SPACE}, SPAIR3D generates $z^{pres}$ from glimpse features instead of cell features based on our observation that message passing across glimpses provides more benefits in the glimpse-rejection process.
 To this end, a radius graph is first built on the point set $\{(\mathbf{c}_i, \mathbf{f}_i) \}_{i=1}^n$ to connect nearby glimpse centers, which is followed by multiple PointGNN layers with decreasing output channels to perform local message passing.
 The $z^{pres}_i$ of each glimpse is then obtained via the re-parameterization trick.
 Information exchange between nearby glimpses can help avoid over-segmentation that would otherwise occur because of the high dimensionality of point cloud data.

-\textbf{(c) Global Encoding.} The global encoding module adopts the same encoder as that for the glimpse encoding to encode all points in the scene, which is treated as a single glimpse $\mathcal{G}_0$.
-The learned latent representation is $\mathbf{z}^{what}_0$ with $z^{pres}_0 = 1$.
+\textbf{(c) Global Encoding.} The global encoding module adopts the same encoder as the object glimpse encoder to encode scene glimpse $\mathcal{G}_0$.
+The learned latent representation is $\mathbf{z}^{what}_0$ with $z^{pres}_0 = 1$.\\

-{\bf Decoder network.} We now introduce the decoders that are used for point-cloud reconstruction and assignment of mask value to each input point.
+{\bf Decoder network.} We now introduce the decoders used for point-cloud and mask generation.

-\textbf{(a) Point Graph Flow.} Given the $\mathbf{z}^{object}_i$ of each glimpse, the decoder is used for point-cloud reconstruction as well as segmentation-mask generation.
-Most existing decoder or point-cloud generation framework can only generate a pre-defined fixed number points, and this can lead to under- or over-segmentation because the number of generated points has a direct effect on the relative magnitudes between the forward and backward terms in the Chamfer likelihood.
+\textbf{(a) Point Graph Decoder (PGD).} Given the $\mathbf{z}^{object}_i$ of each glimpse, the decoder is used for point-cloud reconstruction as well as segmentation-mask generation.
+In reconstruction, the number of generated points has a direct effect on the magnitudes of the forward and backward terms in the Chamfer Mixture Loss.
+An unbalanced number of reconstruction points can lead to under- or over-segmentation.
+To balance the forward likelihood and the backward regularization, the number of predictions for each glimpse should be approximately the same as the number of input points.
+We propose a graph network based point decoder to allow setting the size of $\mathcal{\hat{X}}$ in run time.